 Seeing a therapist is a healthy form of self care when life’s problems, emotions, losses and conflicts feel overwhelming.
 Therapy is a safe, non-judgmental place to discuss important issues with someone who has specialized training, knowledge, and experience.
 Over the years, I have had the opportunity to work with many amazing people facing hardship and adversity in their lives, and I truly enjoy collaborating with my client’s through this process.
 We all possess intrinsic resilience and strength to overcome adversity, but sometimes life’s challenges require us to get some extra help and support.

 While I have received training in a variety of treatment approaches over the years, my approach really began to evolve after completing training in Eye Movement and Desensitization Reprocessing Therapy (EMDR) in 2015.
-Through additional advanced training, I went on to become a certified EMDR therapist and consultant.
+After completing additional advanced training, I became a certified EMDR therapist and consultant.

 Through this work, I am continually inspired by the resiliency of the human spirit, and the power within each of us to move towards healing and growth.

 In addition to my training in EMDR therapy, I continue utilize and to draw from indispensable tools and wisdom I have gained through training in Cognitive Behavioral therapy (CBT), Mindfulness Based cognitive therapy, and Dialectical Behavioral therapy (DBT).